Multivariate second order Poincar\'e inequalities for Poisson functionals: Introduction and main results

 for $F\in\operatorname{dom} D$ bounds the variance in terms of the first difference operator, whereas the first and the second difference operator control the closeness to Gaussianity in \eqref{eqn:PoincaredW} and \eqref{eqn:PoincaredK}.
 The term second order Poincar\'e inequality was coined in \cite{Chatterjee} in a similar Gaussian framework, where one has the first two derivatives instead of the first two difference operators.

 For many Poisson functionals $F$ the second order Poincar\'e inequalities \eqref{eqn:PoincaredW} and \eqref{eqn:PoincaredK} may be evaluated since the first two difference operators have a clear interpretation via the operation of adding additional points.
-This is the advantage of these findings over some other Malliavin-Stein bounds for normal approximation of Poisson functionals (see, for example, \cite{EichelsbacherThaele2014,HLS2016,PSTU,Schulte2016}), which require the knowledge of the whole chaos expansion of $F$.
+This is the advantage of these findings over Malliavin-Stein bounds for normal approximation of Poisson functionals which either require the knowledge of the chaos expansion of $F$ (see, for example, \cite{EichelsbacherThaele2014,HLS2016,PSTU,Schulte2016}) or which involve bounds expressed in terms of gradient operators and conditional expectations as in \cite{PT}.

-The second order Poincar\'e inequality \eqref{eqn:PoincaredK} yields rates of normal approximation for some classic problems in stochastic geometry and some non-linear functionals of Poisson-shot-noise processes \cite{LPS}, as well as for functionals of convex hulls of random samples in a smooth convex body, statistics of nearest neighbors graphs, the number of maximal points in a random sample, and estimators of surface area and volume arising in set approximation \cite{LSY}.
-The rates of convergence for these examples are of the same order as in the classical central limit theorem and, thus, presumably optimal.
+Inequality \eqref{eqn:PoincaredK} yields rates of normal approximation for some classic problems in stochastic geometry and some non-linear functionals of Poisson-shot-noise processes \cite{LPS}, as well as for functionals of convex hulls of random samples in a smooth convex body, statistics of nearest neighbors graphs, the number of maximal points in a random sample, and estimators of surface area and volume arising in set approximation \cite{LSY}.
+The rates of convergence for these examples are presumably optimal.

 Often one is not only interested in the behavior of a single Poisson functional but in that of a vector $F=(F_1,\hdots,F_m)$ of Poisson functionals $F_1,\hdots,F_m$ with $m\in\N$.
 In this situation, one can compare $F$ with an $m$-dimensional centered Gaussian random vector $N_\Sigma$ with covariance matrix $\Sigma\in\R^{m\times m}$.
-We are not only interested in weak convergence results for a vector of Poisson functionals with $N_{\Sigma}$ as limiting distribution, which can be deduced from the univariate case by the Cramer-Wold technique, but in quantitative bounds for the closeness between $F$ and $N_\Sigma$.
+We are not only interested in the weak convergence of the vector $F$ of Poisson functionals to a limit random vector $N_{\Sigma}$, which can be deduced from the univariate case by the Cramer-Wold technique, but in quantitative bounds for the proximity between $F$ and $N_\Sigma$.
 In other words, we seek the multivariate counterparts of \eqref{eqn:PoincaredW} and \eqref{eqn:PoincaredK}.